Azure/fta-aks-operations/articles/resource-management.md

 - Define **resource requests and limits** on all pods.
 For critical pods in production, set the resource requests and limits to equal numbers so that the [QoS class](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/) of the pods will be set to **Guaranteed**.
   - CPU is a compressible resource.
 A container will be throttled, but not terminated, when its CPU usage goes over the CPU limit.
   - Memory is a non-compressible resource.
 A container will be terminated when its memory usages goes over the memory limit.
-- Enforce **resource quotas** on namespaces to reduce the side effects of different applications running on the same cluster.
+- Use **resource quotas** on namespaces to reduce the side effects of different applications running on the same cluster.
 Use **LimitRange** to apply the default requests and limits to pods on which the resource requests and limits are not defined.
 - Enable [Azure Policy](https://docs.microsoft.com/azure/aks/policy-reference) to enforce the CPU and memory limit on pods.
 - Enable [Container Insights](https://docs.microsoft.com/azure/azure-monitor/containers/container-insights-overview) to monitor the resource usage of pods and nodes.
 Adjust the resource requests and limits accordingly.
 - Monitor the OOMKilled errors by enabling the recommended metric alerts of Container Insights such as `OOM Killed Containers`, `Pods ready %` etc.
 - Use system node pool and user node pool to separate the system pods and application pods.
 - On Kubernetes nodes, don't install any software outside of the Kubernetes.
-If you have to install some software on nodes, use the native Kubernetes way for it, such as DaemonSet.
+If you have to install some software on nodes, use the native Kubernetes way to do it, such as using DaemonSet.

   > [!NOTE]
   > According to the [AKS support policy](https://docs.microsoft.com/azure/aks/support-policies#shared-responsibility), any modification done directly to the agent nodes using any of the IaaS APIs renders the cluster unsupportable.